DovarFalcone/dovarfalcone.github.io/recipes/_posts/2023-01-16-Christmas-Egg-Bake.md

 ## Instructions

-1. Mix and pout into greased 13x9 baking dish

-2. bake at 350F for 45 - 50 minutes
+1. In a mixing bowl, combine the stovetop stuffing, milk, cubed ham, eggs, shredded cheese and salt.
+Mix well.

+2. Drain and rinse the cubed potatoes, then add to the mixture and mix well.

+3. Grease a 13x9 inch baking dish and pour the mixture into it.

+4. Bake the casserole in the preheated oven at 350F for 45-50 minutes, or until the top is golden brown and the center is cooked through.

 Enjoy!